In-Context Learning Enhanced Credibility Transformer: Zero-shot analysis using ICL

 As a preliminary introduction to better understand the performance of our zero-shot approach across different regions, we present a detailed breakdown of the results by region in Table \ref{tab:regional_analysis}.
-This table shows the claim counts, exposure, claim rates, and Poisson deviance for each region, along with whether it was designated as ``unseen'' and its assignment to the training or test set.
-The Poisson deviance has been calculated by using the average observed rates within each region as the predictions.
+This table shows the claim counts, exposures, claim rates, and Poisson deviances for each region, along with whether it was designated as ``unseen'' and its assignment to the training or test set.
+The Poisson deviances have been calculated by using the average observed frequencies within each region as the predictions.

-The regional analysis reveals interesting patterns in the distribution of risk across different geographical areas.
-The test regions (all designated as ``unseen'') show varying claim rates ranging from 0.05 to 0.09, with corresponding Poisson deviances between 0.158 and 0.273.
-Notably, regions with higher claim rates tend to have higher Poisson deviances.
-The training regions show a similar pattern, with the ``unseen'' training regions generally having lower exposure volumes than the ``seen" regions also used for the initial model training.
-These ``seen" regions have a notably higher set of claims rates and Poisson deviances than the ``unseen'' test set.
+The regional analysis reveals interesting patterns in the distribution of risk across the different geographical areas.
+The test regions (all designated as ``unseen'') show varying frequency rates ranging from 0.05 to 0.09, with corresponding Poisson deviances between 0.158 and 0.273.
+Notably, regions with higher claim frequencies tend to have higher Poisson deviances.
+The training regions show a similar pattern, with the ``unseen'' training regions having lower exposures than the ``seen" regions (by construction).
+These ``seen" regions have a notably higher set of claims frequencies and Poisson deviances than the ``unseen'' test set.

-To provide a comprehensive view of model performance across different data segments, Table \ref{tab:weighted_poisson} presents the exposure-weighted average Poisson deviances for the key portfolio segments.

-The weighted averages show that the test set achieves the lowest Poisson deviance (0.216), followed by the ``unseen'' training regions (0.238).
-Interestingly, the ``seen" training regions with full regional information show the highest deviance (0.267).
+To provide a comprehensive view of the model performance across the different data segments, Table \ref{tab:weighted_poisson} presents the exposure-weighted average Poisson deviances for the key portfolio segments.
+The weighted averages show that the test set achieves the lowest average Poisson deviance (0.216), followed by the ``unseen'' training regions (0.238).
+Interestingly, the ``seen" training regions with full regional information show the highest average Poisson deviance (0.267).
 The significant differences between train and test, and ``seen" and ``unseen" should be kept in mind when understanding the zero-shot results presented in the next section, in particular, the differences between in-sample and out-of-sample results.